 $500 (Starting Inventory of 20 Bottles) + $250 (Received Inventory of 10 Bottles) - $250 bottles (Ending Inventory of 10Bottles) = $500 (20 Bottles)

 To calculate inventory usage, you need to find the amount an item has used over a time period.
 This can be calculated using this simple formula:

 Inventory Usage = Starting Inventory + Received Product Inventory – Ending Inventory

 In the example, you're calculating the inventory usage of vodka in your bar in January.
-Your beginning inventory is what you have before service begins on January 1st, and your ending inventory is what you have left on January 31st after closing.
-You would also need to account for the amount of vodka that you ordered in January, which is your received product inventory.
+Your beginning inventory is what you have before service begins on January 1st.
+Your ending inventory is what you have left on January 31st after closing.
+You would also need to account for the amount of vodka that you ordered in January.
+That’s your received product inventory.
 Let’s assume that your beginning inventory is 30, your ending inventory is 8, and you ordered 5 bottles of vodka in January:

 30 + 5 - 8 = 27 (Inventory Usage)